psvun0116/portfolio/readme/readme.md

 ## Description

-_This is web page of my portfolio about me, why I decided to code, and my work I have learned throughout my time at Epicodus._
+_This is web page of my portfolio about me, why I decided to code, and my work I have learned throughout my time at Epicodus.
+Currently have learned HTML, CSS, and bootstrap.
+Applied block elements, styling with classes within CSS, DIVs and SPANs, floats, box models, cascading, and media query._

 ## Setup/Installation Requirements